 And if the wall-mounted sounds more suitable, then we’ll schedule our handyman to install it a few days later (in a spot of your choice, of course).

 Best of all?
-Your deposit covers both the lockbox and its installation.
+Your sign-up fee covers both the lockbox and its installation.

 If you’d like to find out more about lockboxes, how they work, and the benefits of using one then get in touch with one of New Homes Advisors now on +44 203 389 8886.